holepunchto/drive-resolve/README.md

   extensions: [],   // array of extensions to search
   conditions: [], // array of import conditions
-  sourceOverwrites: {} // source overwrites key-value map (file -> source) }
+  sourceOverwrites: {} // source overwrites key-value map (file -> source)
+  imports: // An additional "imports" map to apply to all specifiers.
+Follows the same syntax and rules as the "imports" property defined in `package.json`.
+}
 ```